Welcome!

 Live Online Courses

-The Practitioner’s Class foundational course based on the book, Positive Discipline in the Montessori Classroom, by Jane Nelsen and Chip DeLorenzo.
-The 8-session class uses a child-study approach to discovering the principles and tools of Positive Discipline in the Montessori Classroom with real students.
-Participants will have the opportunity to connect with other Montessori educators in an experiential setting to learn how to implement the respectful and time-tested classroom management approach that builds responsibility, independence, motivation and empathy within classroom communities.
+The Practitioner’s Class (Level 1) is an eight-session foundational online course for Montessori educators, based on Positive Discipline in the Montessori Classroom by Jane Nelsen and Chip DeLorenzo.
+This Montessori teacher training introduces the core principles and tools of Positive Discipline in the Montessori Classroom through a child-study approach grounded in real classroom experience.
+In an experiential, collaborative setting, participants learn practical strategies for Montessori classroom management and how to implement a respectful, time-tested approach that builds responsibility, independence, motivation, and empathy within classroom communities.

 Whole School Courses